 MapTiler Cloud also offers map rendering as a service, if you need to show maps in applications that can’t use any of the SDKs.
 You will use a map TileJSON URL to configure a suitable viewer instead.

 The bulk of geographic information in MapTiler Cloud is stored in tilesets.
 These are represented as container files organized into small tiles for efficient on-demand access through our API.
 Just as with maps, we offer several standard tilesets for everybody to use, and you can also upload your own.

 The most common container format is MBTiles, which uses a predefined web Mercator projection, compatible with Google Maps.
 To upload a tileset in any other map projection, use the GeoPackage format.
-Both of these can be produced with MapTiler Desktop.
+Both of these can be produced with MapTiler Engine.
 Also, keep in mind that the format of the tileset container is different from the format of individual tiles inside the container.

 Most commonly, the primary map source will be a vector tileset like MapTiler Planet, which provides the base geographic information.
 Other vector tilesets can be used to add more information to the map, for example, our Outdoor tileset with biking and hiking tracks.

 Tiles in vector tilesets are stored in the PBF (Protocol Buffers) format.
 They describe geometries and their attributes, which are then referenced from map styles.
 The set of available attributes and the meaning of their values is called a schema.
 See for example the schema definition for MapTiler Planet to get an idea of what it looks like.